Tops (band)

 Tops (stylized in all capital letters as TOPS) is a Canadian indie rock band from Montreal, Quebec, which currently consists of Jane Penny, David Carriere, Riley Fleck, and Marta Cikojevic.
 They were formed in 2011 following the disbandment of synthpop group Silly Kissers, of which Carriere, Penny, and Gillies were members, along with Arbutus Records recording artist Sean Nicholas Savage.
 TOPS are prominent within the Arbutus Records and Canadian indie music scenes.
-Their debut album, Tender Opposites, was released on February 28, 2012, in Canada and the United States, and October 1, 2012, in the rest of the world, to generally positive reviews.
+Their debut album, Tender Opposites, was released on February 28, 2012 in Canada and the United States, and October 1, 2012 in the rest of the world, to generally positive reviews.
 The album was named the eighth best album of 2012 by Gorilla vs. Bear.
 Their second studio album, Picture You Staring, was released in 2014 on Arbutus Records and featured artwork from LA-based artist Jessica Dean Harrison.

+History

+TOPS was founded in 2011 by childhood friends Jane Penny and David Carriere from Edmonton, Alberta.
+Penny and Carriere met drummer Riley Fleck at La Brique, the loft venue where they rehearsed for shows with their former band, Silly Kissers with Sean Nicholas Savage.

+In 2012, TOPS released their debut album, Tender Opposites, which received critical acclaim for its nostalgic yet refreshing approach to pop music.
+The album features former bassist Thom Gillies.

+The band followed up with the release of Picture You Staring in 2014, further solidifying their reputation for creating infectious tunes layered with intricate instrumentation and Penny's emotive singing.

+Marta Cikojevic joined as keyboardist in 2017.

+The band wrote two songs for the 2025 film Mile End Kicks.